Site icon Circuit Ideas for You

 Note:

-When an overcurrent situation occurs T2 limits the base current of T1 reducing the collector current through T1 and, consequently limiting the current to the load.
+In the case of an overcurrent T2 limits T1s base current which lowers the collector current flowing through T1 and as a result reduces the current flowing to the load.

 How to Build:

-To build the simple current limiter circuit, you would need to follow these steps.
+To build the simple current limiter circuit one would need to follow the following steps.

 Test the Circuit: